Acorns vs M1 Finance 2026: An Honest Comparison for Real Investors

 Acorns Overview

-Acorns launched in 2014 with a simple idea: most people won't invest unless you make it invisible.
-And honestly, they weren't wrong.
+Acorns launched in 2014 with a simple, almost condescending premise: most people won't invest unless you make it invisible.
+And look — they weren't wrong.
 The app links to your debit or credit cards, rounds up every purchase to the nearest dollar, and sweeps that change into a diversified ETF portfolio.
 Buy a $4.60 coffee, $0.40 goes into your investment account.
-Over time, it adds up — though let's be real, it doesn't add up quite as fast as Acorns' marketing suggests.
+Over time, it adds up — though let's be honest, not as fast as Acorns' marketing implies.

-When I first tested this back in 2020, I was surprised how organically the spare change accumulated.
-The average Acorns user rounds up somewhere between $30–$50 per month just from everyday purchases.
-That's actual money, but it won't retire you on its own.
+Fun fact: the average Acorns user rounds up somewhere between $30–$50 per month just from everyday purchases.
+That's real money, but it's not going to retire you on its own.

 Key Features

-• Found Money: Partner cashback that goes straight into your portfolio (brands like Nike, Chevron, Walmart).
+- Found Money: Partner cashback that goes directly into your portfolio (brands like Nike, Chevron, Walmart).

 Pricing